Either parent or a child's guardian may apply for services to:

 - Locate the other parent

-- Establish paternity if your child was born out of wedlock (you were not married to the other parent when the child was born)
+- Establish parentage if you were not married to the other parent when the child was born

 - Arrange for paternity testing for both parents and the child

 - Establish a child support order, including an order for medical insurance coverage

 - Establish and enforce a medical insurance order